 Australia used to have a culture of punishment for businesses that found themselves in distress.
 The laws wouldn’t allow them to trade while insolvent and company directors took direct responsibility for the business’ debt.

 This led to a range of problems.
 For example, a business could experience a temporary cash flow issue.
 Even if the business had plans to rectify the issue, the owner had a duty to go into administration or liquidise the business.

 The Productivity Commission examined this situation in 2015.
 They made several conclusions, including the following:

 “A ‘safe harbour’ defence should be introduced to allow directors of a solvent company to explore, within guidelines, restructuring options without liability for insolvent trading.”

 As a result of these findings, Australia created ‘safe harbour’ laws in July 2018.
 These provide business owners with a set period in which they can restructure an insolvent business.

-These owners can now put plans in place to fix the issue.
-Those plans may involve having somebody like you take ownership to solve the business’ problems and make it solvent again.
+These owners can now put in place a business problem solving solutions to fix the issue.
+Those plans may involve having somebody like you to take ownership of the business to solve the business problems and make it solvent again.